 A Global Look at Cashless Businesses

-• Square’s services are now available in over 10 countries, expanding access to cashless payment tools.
+• Square’s services expanded to 13 countries, increasing global access to cashless payment tools.

-• The Asia-Pacific region leads in cashless transactions, with Square facilitating $5 billion in payments in this region in 2023.
+• Asia-Pacific led in cashless transactions, with Square processing $6.4 billion in payments across the region in 2025.

-• North America accounted for 50% of Square’s global payment volume, driven by high digital adoption rates.
+• North America accounted for 48% of Square’s global payment volume, driven by strong digital infrastructure.

 Growth of Online and Contactless Payments Continues

-• Square reported a 40% increase in online payments processed through its platform in 2023.
+• Square reported a 40% increase in online payments processed through its platform.

 • Contactless payment methods, including tap-to-pay cards and mobile wallets, represented 58% of Square transactions last year.